ZeldOcarina/viva-webinar-landing/README.md

-# Origin Clear Landing Page
+# Viva Webinar Landing Page

 This is an HTML page.
-It's a landing page for Origin Clear.
+It's a landing page for a webinar.

 ## Structure

-The project is plain html and scss.
+The project is plain HTML and SCSS.
 It's bundled with Parcel.

 ## Install